kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 * Allow a cluster administrator to programatically identify particular clients using deprecated APIs

 ### Non-Goals

 While the proposed warning mechanism is generic enough to carry arbitrary warnings, the following items are out of scope for the first iteration of this feature:

-* Allowing extensions mechanisms like admission webhooks to contribute warnings
+* Allowing extension mechanisms like admission webhooks to contribute warnings
 * Surfacing warnings about other non-fatal problems (for example, [problematic API requests](http://issue.k8s.io/64841#issuecomment-395141013) that cannot be rejected for compatibility reasons)

 ## Proposal

 ### Server-side changes

 When a deprecated API is used:

 1. Add a `Warning` header to the response